aws/sagemaker-python-sdk/README.rst

 TensorFlow SageMaker Estimators
 -------------------------------

-By using TensorFlow SageMaker ``Estimators``, you can train and host TensorFlow models on Amazon SageMaker.
+By using TensorFlow SageMaker Estimators, you can train and host TensorFlow models on Amazon SageMaker.

 Supported versions of TensorFlow: ``1.4.1``, ``1.5.0``, ``1.6.0``, ``1.7.0``, ``1.8.0``, ``1.9.0``, ``1.10.0``, ``1.11.0``, ``1.12.0``.